MultiDream/America-Universalis/README.md

 Welcome to the America Universalis Homepage.

-CURRENT VERSION:
+##CURRENT VERSION:
-  Pre-Beta 0.2.1 - TradeNodes w/ some of American Tech
+Pre-Beta 0.3.0 - American Tech

   This version is not considered playable yet.
   If you'd like to use it in your mod, feel free.